• Frequently Asked Questions •

 Our mushroom extracts do not have an 'Expiration Date' but a 'Best Before' date.

 The extract powder in the capsules only contains inert compounds which do not oxidize or react with each-other.
 They do not expire / lose their bioactive properties over time.
 The only thing is that due to the hygroscopic properties of these extracts they can solidify over time because they absorb moisture from their environment.
-The chances of this happening are minimised by packing the extract in capsules inside an airtight, sealed pouch together with a silica gel pouch, but increase once the package has been opened.
+The chances of this happening are minimised by packing the extract in capsules inside a sealed bottle together with a silica gel pouch, but increase once the bottle has been opened.
 As soon as the product is opened -exposed to air- it can solidify / change color.

 If the moisture levels increase the potential for bacterial contamination in theory also increases, which is why we still use a 'Best Before' date.
-The 'Best Before' date is usually ± 1½ year away or even 2½ years (Chaga only).
+The 'Best Before' date is usually ± 2 years away.

 The capsules have a different color than before